itsmais/french-accents/README.md

 Open the extension options page to choose from six color palettes and restyle the keyboard.

+## Changelog 📝

+### 1.1.0
+- Added theme picker with six palettes in Options; popup now applies the selected palette and includes refreshed styling.

 ## Credits and resources 📖

 - [Accented Characters and Ligatures in HTML and JavaScript](http://www.javascripter.net/faq/accentedcharacters.htm)